Amagash/ai-game-master-mcp/README.md

    ./run-client.sh
    ```
    Configure the client to point to your deployed server's API endpoint.
+   For this, go to CloudFormation, click on the stack we previously deployed
+   for the server.
+In the "Outputs" section you will find the API Gateway endpoint URL for MCP server.

 ## Customizing Tools
 - Add new tools in `server-http-python-lambda/server/app.py` using the `@mcp_server.tool()` decorator.